JOIN OUR CREW FOR AN UNFORGETTABLE EXPERIENCE

 Our laboratory is the open sea.
 We will track sea turtles, sperm whales and other great pelagic species to study the way marine ecosystems function.
 You will have the opportunity of supporting a great conservation programme while learning about life in the Mediterranean.
 In one week, you will be part of an adventure that combines cutting-edge science, teamwork, fun and friendship.
 All of the proceeds from the program help us fund our research and conservation programs.
 At the same time, they allow us to share our passion for marine life and exploration with the public.
-Our expeditions are unique and authentic, with the clear and specific objective of studying and conserving the ocean's natural and cultural treasures.

 Will I be expected to participate in the science?